cap-js/attachments/README.md

 > To be able to use the plugin with Fiori elements UI, make sure *draft* is enabled for the entity.

 > The plugin currently supports file uploads up to **400 MB** in size per attachment.

+> The plugin supports cds 8 & cds 9

 To use Attachments, simply add an element referring to the pre-defined `Attachments` type as follows: